Calibration and Correctness of Language Models for Code: Research Methodology

 \subsubsection{Function Synthesis}

-This task aims to synthesize/generate Python functions from ``Docstrings''.\footnote{Docstrings are code comments that explain the code's purpose and usage.
+This task aims to generate Python functions from ``Docstrings''.\footnote{Docstrings are code comments that explain the code's purpose and usage.
 Further discussed in~\sref{sec:dypymethod}.} Correctness is determined by functional testing.

-\hyperlink{fig:logprob}{Figure 3a} shows a sample prompt and model output.
-We use HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program} datasets.
-One caveat: the samples in these datasets largely constitute artificial problems, specifically assembled to test the code-synthesis capacity of large language models; performance results (both accuracy and calibration) over these datasets may not necessarily generalize to real-world software development.
+We use \textsc{HumanEval}~\cite{chenEvaluatingLargeLanguage2021b} and \textsc{MBPP}~\cite{austinProgramSynthesisLarge2021b} datasets (see~\cref{fig:logprob} for sample prompts and model output).
+One caveat: the samples in these datasets largely constitute artificial problems, specifically assembled to test the code-synthesis capacity of LLMs; measurements (both accuracy and calibration) over these datasets may not generalize to real-world software development.
 Even so, these datasets provide a valuable datapoint for assessing model calibration.

-The HumanEval dataset is \emph{per se} structured as function synthesis.
-However, MBPP is natively a file generation problem: for each sample, we are given a prompt, the reference solutions might include imports (approximately 20\% of problems) or small helper classes or functions (approximately 5\% of problems).
-We restructure all problems into a function synthesis task by placing the prompt inside the tested method as a Docstring (but possibly allowing the model to see other context).
-This was done for two reasons.
-First, it makes it comparable to HumanEval and the task of function synthesis.
-Second, it makes it more feasible for zero-shot auto-regressive models, as we can truncate generation as soon as the function ends.
-Without truncation, a normal LLM tends to continue generating arbitrary code until the maximum length has been reached, which can introduce bugs unrelated to solving the problem.
-Additionally we exclude approximately 75 problems where the reference solution fails to pass the provided test cases\footnote{Due to either buggy reference code/tests, or possibly missing environment/networking/compute-time requirements}.
+We restructure all \textsc{MBPP} problems into a function synthesis task by placing the prompt inside the tested method as a Docstring, making it comparable to \textsc{HumanEval}.
+Additionally we exclude approximately 75 problems where the reference solution fails to pass the provided test cases\footnote{Due to either buggy reference code/tests, or possibly missing environment/networking/compute-time requirements.}.